ganeti/ganeti/doc/design-2.3.rst

   - Moving an instance between groups can only happen via an explicit operation, which for example in the case of DRBD will work by performing internally a replace-disks, a migration, and a second replace-disks.
-It will be possible to cleanup an interrupted group-move operation.
+It will be possible to clean up an interrupted group-move operation.
   - Cluster verify will signal an error if an instance has been left mid-transition between groups.
-  - Intra-group instance migration/failover will check that the target group will be able to accept the instance network/storage wise, and fail otherwise.
+  - Inter-group instance migration/failover will check that the target group will be able to accept the instance network/storage wise, and fail otherwise.
 In the future we may be able to make some parameter changed during the move, but in the first version we expect an